serranolio/bec-gp-code/README.md

-# Gross-Pitaevskii Equation Solver for Spinor Bose–Einstein Condensates
+# Gross-Pitaevskii Equation Solver for Bose–Einstein Condensates

 This repository contains Python and Bash scripts to simulate Bose–Einstein condensates (BECs) with multiple spin components by numerically solving the **Gross–Pitaevskii equation (GPE)**.
 Different geometries are implemented: 1D, 3D Cartesian, and 3D with axial symmetry.